Lebanon - Parliamentary Election 06 May 2018

 Sayyed Hassan Nasrallah, leader of Lebanon's Shia resistance movement Hezbollah, cautioned voters to beware "pro-U.S. candidates" in Lebanon's looming parliamentary elections.
 Addressing supporters 24 February 2018 in a live, televised speech in the city of Baalbek, Nasrallah urged the people of Lebanon to participate in the elections, scheduled for May 6.
 "Voters should consider national interests when picking candidates and voting for them," he said.
 "People should approach the upcoming legislative polls from the perspective of fulfilling responsibilities towards the country."
 The leader also issued a warning about candidates willing to compromise on oil reserves with Israel who might conspire against Hezbollah, or damage Lebanon's economy.
 "Your support for Hezbollah in the elections preserves the blood of martyrs who sacrificed their lives for the sake of the resistance movement," Nasrallah said.

-When Lebanon holds its Parliamentary election, almost one-fourth of the 128 seats were expected to be passed on from an older relative to another member of the family.
+When Lebanon held its Parliamentary election, almost one-fourth of the 128 seats were expected to be passed on from an older relative to another member of the family.
 Nineteen candidates were attempting to inherit the seats of their parents.

 |Join the GlobalSecurity.org mailing list|